Jump to Main Content

 • Be within the first two years of their residency program.

-Applicants in four-year residency programs (Internal Medicine and Pediatrics) are eligible to apply in year one through three of their program.
+Eligible applicants may not hold other ASH awards during the HIP Resident Award term.
+Applicants in four-year residency programs (Internal Medicine and Pediatrics) are eligible to apply in year one through three of their programs.

 Supported Research

-Applicants must submit proposals to conduct research in hematology.
+Applicants must submit proposals to conduct research in blood sciences.
 Proposals that fall within any of the below categories are encouraged:

 • Basic Research